Guide for Authors

 • DOC, XLS or PPT: If your electronic artwork is createdin any of these Microsoft Office applications,please supply "as is".

 • Supply files that are optimized for screen use (likeGIF, BMP, PICT, WPG); the resolution is too low;

 • Supply files that do not meet the resolution requirements detailed above

 • Submit graphics that are disproportionately largefor the content.

 A detailed guide on electronic artwork is available athttp://www.elsevier.com/artworkinstructions.10.
 The Editorial and Peer Review Process

 As a general rule, the receipt of a manuscript will beacknowledged within 2 weeks of submission, and authorswill be provided with a manuscript referencenumber for future correspondence.
 If such an acknowledgmentis not received in a reasonable period of time,the author should contact the Editorial Office.Submissions are reviewed by the Editorial Office toensure that it contains all parts.
 The Editorial Office willnot accept a submission if the author has not suppliedall parts of the manuscript and supporting documents asoutlined in these instructions.

-11. Preparation for PublicationOnce a manuscript has been accepted for publication,the authors should submit the final version of the manuscriptin MS Word format, with all tables/figures as applicable,to the Editorial Office at firstname.lastname@example.org.
+11. Preparation for PublicationOnce a manuscript has been accepted for publication,the authors should submit the final version of the manuscriptin MS Word format, with all tables/figures as applicable,to the Editorial Office by e-mail to firstname.lastname@example.org (NOT via EES).